jimdillon/RHMAP_Lab_Cloud/README.md

 ### We'll tell Express to send requests to /weather to our index.js file in lib.
 (If no file is specified for the folder, node defaults to index.js).

-To do this we'll change this
+To do this we'll change application.js from this
 ```Javascript
 app.use('/hello', require('./lib/hello.js')());
 ```